UdK-VPT/CoTeTo/README.md

 Dependencies
 ------------
-1. CoTeTo works with vanilla Python 32bit or 64bit version >=3.3 or >=2.7.10 plus some packages listed below, but the `libSimModel` API is currently only compatible to Python 3.4 in 32bit.
+1. CoTeTo works with vanilla Python 32bit or 64bit version >=3.5 .
-[WinPython](http://winpython.github.io/) (v3.4, 32bit, pyQT4) is recommended,
-because it includes most packages.
+[WinPython](http://winpython.github.io/) is recommended, because it includes most packages.
 3. WinPython does not include the Mako templating engine, install it by running `pip install -U mako` on a Python-enabled command prompt
 4. If you are not using WinPython, you also need to install the Jinja2 templating engine by running `pip install -U jinja2` on a Python-enabled command prompt
-5. If you are using Python 2.7 you will also have to install configparser by running `pip install -U configparser` on a Python-enabled command prompt

 You can check these dependencies by running the script `tools/dependency_check.py` if you already have a python interpreter installed.